chaos-mesh/website/docs/simulate-physical-machine-chaos.md

 ## Introduction to PhysicalMachineChaos

 You can use PhysicalMachineChaos to simulate the faults of network, disk, pressure, JVM, time, and others in physical or virtual machines.
-Befor using Chaos Mesh's PhysicalMachineChaos, you need to deploy Chaosd in physical or virtual machines, and the version mapping between Chaos Mesh and Chaosd is as follows:
+Before using PhysicalMachineChaos provided by Chaos Mesh, you need to deploy Chaosd in your physical or virtual machines.
+The version mapping between Chaos Mesh and Chaosd is as follows:

 | Chaos Mesh version | Chaosd version |
 | :-- | :-- |